-• Poor prognosis after attempted first Whipple procedure due to metastasis
+- Poor prognosis after attempted first Whipple procedure

-• Clinical trial utilizing two approved pancreatic cancer drugs and one additional drug
+- Clinical trial utilizing two older drugs and one new drug

 The first sign that there was something wrong came just five weeks earlier, when I started to experience symptoms of jaundice, which turned out to be caused by a small tumor at the head of my pancreas.
 Initially, the prognosis was stage II cancer, and a Whipple procedure was attempted.
 However, during the surgery a metastasis was identified in my liver, and the surgery was aborted.